Do stuff. Get coins.

 Kids value what they earn.
 Coins tied to real effort — homework, fitness, practice — build real habits.
 Not screen time.
 Not points.
 Something that lasts.

 Slow, steady, always alive.
-Teaches the value of safety — and the cost of staying too safe.
+Teaches the value of safety — and the cost of playing it too safe.

-Locked in for a season.
+Locked in for 4 weeks.
 Withers if uprooted early.
 Teaches commitment and opportunity cost.

 Wobbles with the weather, climbs over seasons.
-Teaches diversification, compounding, patience.
+Teaches diversification and patience.

 We're hand-picking 50 Indian families to try Rewardify before the public launch.
 Early access, a direct line to the founders, and a real say in what we build next.